Home Page

 to give a burst on a fast reach.

-Cowes upriver was decayed waterside industry and fields fronted by
+Cowes upriver turned to decayed waterside industry and then fields fronted by

-long lines of moorings, then with a wide expanse of water up to the old Folly
+long lines of moorings, and then with a wide expanse of water up to the old Folly

 Inn, picturesque and with welcoming jetties, even if increasingly